hww/XiGameTool/README.md

 ## Unity Layers Visibility and Color

-The pannel alow makes visible or invisible layers, also it can make layer protected or not.
+The pannel alow makes visible or invisible the Unity layers, also it can set a layer protected or not.
 Additionaly it allow to change layer's color.
 And finaly it displays metrics per layer.

 ![Layers Window](/Documentation/layers_window_colors.png)